Family

 Well, he listened so hard finding Soviet secrets and he’d translate what they were sayin'.

-When he got a break, he pulled out a well worn Gibson, tuned it up and began his playin'.
+When he got a break, he pulled out a well worn Gibson, and he tuned it and started his playin'.

 But can he tell what he learned?
 He can't tell what he learned —